K-Yama2010/world-market-clock/README.md

     YOUR_WIFI_SSID<br>
     YOUR_WIFI_PASS<br>
  <br>
-    2. Clock face image folder: The folder name is "world clock", download it from Code→DownloadZIP, and save it in the folder on the SD card.<br>
+    2. Clock face image folder:<br>
+    The folder name is "world clock", download it from Code→DownloadZIP, and save it in the folder on the SD card.<br>
 <br>
 <br>
 <br>